haxwins/gameoflife/README.md

 board[16][14]=1;
 board[15][13]=1;
 ``
-Seting thoes cells as alive will create [Glider](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)) that will 'walk' in one direction untill it influence other alive cells or escape the board.
+Seting thoes cells as alive will create [Glider](https://en.wikipedia.org/wiki/Glider_(Conway%27s_Life)) that will 'walk' in one direction untill it will interact other alive cells or escape the board.

 You can read about else examples of figures [here](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life#Examples_of_patterns)